Lyndale Neighborhood Association

 Weekly work is typically carried out Monday-Friday, with a schedule being determined in part by requirements of direct service (we foresee digital literacy instruction taking place from Monday-Thursday, during 2-3 afternoon sessions and 2-3 evening sessions, no later than 8:30pm, with potential for regular but not weekly visits to help expand digital literacy and technology in morning classes as well).
 The rest of the member's non-direct-service-facing schedule up to 35 hours weekly could be scheduled around other obligations, in collaboration with staff in the case of regular meetings, and with some flexibility for occasional appointments and other needs.

 Lyndale Neighborhood Association (LNA) is seeking a CTEP Member in the role of Digital Access Coordinator/Digital Literacy Instructor.
 Our Education program, which serves New American adult English language learners has historically lacked the staffing capacity, funding for technology and digital access in our classroom spaces to integrate digital literacy and technology skill-building instruction into programming; however, we have received a MN Dept. of Human Services "Live Well at Home" grant through summer 2022, working in partnership with Minneapolis Public Housing Authority (MPHA) to provide digital access and inclusion services with a special focus on serving elderly Somali residents at the Charles Horn Towers (CHT) public housing site in the Lyndale neighborhood.
 Our approach is uniquely innovative because LNA and MPHA are already serving the Somali residents of CHT in their own homes through successful adult basic education classes that exclusively serve CHT residents.
 The Digital Access Coordinator/Digital Literacy Instructor would work together alongside an overall project coordinator/curriculum writer/ELL instructor to integrate and add digital literacy and technology learning into our current ELL instructional model.
-A CTEP member with Somali language skills is strongly preferred to assess and meet the needs of our participants and recruit/lead Somali-speaking volunteers.

 Responsibilities of CTEP Member